Nonreciprocal transmission in hybrid atomic ensemble-optomechanical systems: Introduction

 Recent advances in cavity optomechanics have unveiled new pathways for achieving nonreciprocal optical behavior without the reliance on magnetic effects.
-Specifically, robust optomechanical coupling has been demonstrated to induce nonreciprocal transparency and phase shifts in microring resonators \cite{article8}.
-Additionally, non-Hermitian physics has emerged as a potent framework for describing open quantum systems, wherein energy dissipation or gain plays a fundamental role.
-Non-Hermitian Hamiltonians, which incorporate complex coupling terms, have been extensively used to model nonreciprocal transmission in optical and mechanical systems, leveraging the interplay between loss and interference \cite{rotter2009non,ashida2020non,el2018non}.
+Specifically, robust optomechanical coupling has been shown to induce nonreciprocal transparency and phase shifts in microring resonators \cite{article8}.
+Additionally, the Lindblad master equation provides a rigorous framework for describing the dynamics of open quantum systems.
+Account for both unitary evolution and the effects of the external environment.
+Non-Hermitian Hamiltonians, which incorporate complex coupling terms, have been widely used to model nonreciprocal transmission in optical and mechanical systems, utilizing the interaction between loss and interference \cite{rotter2009non,ashida2020non,el2018non}.

 In this work, we investigate optical nonreciprocity in a hybrid atomic ensemble-cavity optomechanical system.
 By adjusting the system parameters—particularly the complex coupling strength $J_3$, which models dissipative interactions between the atomic ensemble and the mechanical mode—perfect nonreciprocity can be achieved.
-Our methodology employs a non-Hermitian Hamiltonian to describe the system, with its imaginary component $J_3$ symbolizing energy dissipation, resulting in unidirectional signal transmission.
-This is consistent with recent advances in non-Hermitian physics, where dissipation-induced nonreciprocity has been experimentally demonstrated in optical cavities and waveguides \cite{el2018non, ozdemir2019parity}.
+Our methodology employs a non-Hermitian Hamiltonian to describe the system, with its imaginary component $J_3$ symbolizing energy dissipation, resulting in transmission of unidirectional signals.
+This is consistent with recent advances in non-Hermitian physics, where dissipation-induced nonreciprocity has been experimentally demonstrated in optical cavities and waveguides \cite{el2018non, Oezdemir2019}.

 The structure of this paper is as follows: In Section \ref{sec:II}, we introduce the theoretical model of the hybrid atomic ensemble-cavity optomechanical system and derive its Hamiltonian and equations of motion.
-In Section \ref{sec:III}, we analyze the conditions required for nonreciprocal transmission and study the effects of system parameters on the transmission properties.
+In Section \ref{sec:III}, we analyze the conditions required for nonreciprocal transmission and study the effects of system parameters on transmission properties.
 Finally, we conclude with a summary of our findings and discuss potential applications in quantum information processing and photonics.

-\section{Perfect Optical Nonreciprocity}
+\section{Perfect optical nonreciprocity}